rianawb/debminmod/README.md

 -   Minimal resource usage.
 Fresh install requires only 50-60MB RAM.
 -   Free from unnecessary or custom changes to your server.
 Everything is configured according to Debian/Ubuntu standards.
--   Automatic virtualhost configuration with log rotationand phpMyAdmin for managing MySQL.
+-   Automatic virtualhost configuration with log rotation and phpMyAdmin for managing MySQL.
 -   Varnish cache script included to turbo charge your websites.
 -   Free and open source!
 Coded in a human readable manner and modular, making custom modifications extremely easy.